14 Oct What Makes A Great Patio Design?

 There are special design considerations for Minnesota and Minneapolis residents.
 Be sure to check out our blog post about concrete vs. paver patios.

 After 5 people, you’ll usually add much less square footage for additional seating, more like 15-20 square feet per person starting with the 6th.
 If you’re a family of 4, but also plan to use the patio for larger parties at times, you might consider adding to square footage to the space for a total size around 360-450 square feet.
 Sitting walls are a great way to seat more people during larger gatherings without significantly increasing to total square footage.
 Our average patio size is roughly 400-450 square feet and is usually meant for 4-5 people, with room to seat more during larger events.
-This will give you a rough idea of the size you looking for, but will certainly very depending on a number of factors.
+This will give you a rough idea of the size you looking for, but will certainly vary depending on a number of factors.

 How much does a paver patio cost and what’s the first step in getting started?
-Cost will vary depending on which stone you like best, what features you’d like to incorporate and a number of other factors.
+Cost will vary depending on which stone you like best, what features you’d like to incorporate, and a number of other factors.
 Plan to pay a good contractor around $18-$22 per square foot on average.
 This includes digging down about 6″ to put in base material to keep the patio steady and allow for proper water runoff.
 It also includes polymetric sand to form a solid space between each stone.

 Working with a landscape designer is highly recommended to maximize the potential of the space you’re trying to create.
 A great design is the most important part of the entire process.
-Contact us today to speak with one of our Minneapolis landscape design professionals at KG Landscape Management by phone at 763-568-7251 or submit a quote request online to receive more information on patio design and installation or to set up a free consultation with a designer.
+Contact us today to speak with one of our Minneapolis landscape design professionals at KG Landscape Management by phone at 763-568-7251 or submit a quote request online to receive more information on patio design and installation or to set up a consultation with a designer.

 Features to Consider Adding to a Patio